Joseline Hernandez

 Joseline Hernandez (born November 3, 1986) is a Puerto Rican reality television personality, rapper, and actress.
 She is best known for starring in the first six seasons of the VH1 reality television series Love & Hip Hop: Atlanta and the spin-off Stevie J & Joseline: Go Hollywood with Stevie J. She also stars in and co-produces a show on Zeus Network reality series Joseline's Cabaret which premiered in 2020.

 Early life

-Joseline Hernandez was born on November 3, 1986, in Ponce, Puerto Rico, and grew up in the public housing system of Puerto Rico.
+Joseline Hernandez was born in Ponce, Puerto Rico, on November 3, 1986, and grew up in the public housing system of Puerto Rico.
 Her biological father died from a drug overdose.
 She moved to Florida at the age of 6, along with her mother, stepfather, her older sister, and her four brothers.
 Her youngest brother has autism and requires special care.
 From the age of 15, she began stripping in order to provide for her family.
 During this time, she was arrested in 2003 and 2007 under the name Shenellica Bettencourt, for lewd and lascivious behavior.